 I will gather information from you about your income and debts and make a preliminary financial determination about how much house you may be able to afford.
 I will order and review your current credit report to do this, and use the information that you provide about your income, employment, assets, and liabilities in order to pre-approve you.
 And so the pre-approval is only as good as the information that you give, and is subject to verification of that information during the formal application process.
 A pre-approval requires that you provide a few basic documents – such as a recent pay stub, last year’s W-2, and a bank statement.
 The documents needed will vary depending on

 your particular situation, but you can get a good idea of what is needed for a pre-approval by clicking here.

-If you can provide a pre-qualification letter with your offer to purchase, real estate agents and sellers will take your offer more seriously, because you have already taken steps to obtain financing with a lender, and a lender has already found a loan that works for you.
-A pre-qualification letter may sway a home seller to negotiate with you as opposed to another buyer who is not pre-qualified.
+If you can provide a pre-approval letter with your offer to purchase, real estate agents and sellers will take your offer more seriously, because you have already taken steps to obtain financing with a lender, and a lender has already found a loan that works for you.
+A pre-approval letter may sway a home seller to negotiate with you as opposed to another buyer who is not pre-approved.
 And you will be in a position to close more quickly and smoothly, since you already know what will be required to get your loan approved.

 You will notice that I have used the term “pre-approval” and not “pre-qualification” and that is for a good reason.
 Some lenders will write a pre-qualification letter simply based on a conversation with you.
 I only write pre-approval letters – meaning that I always pull and review a current credit report, and I analyze your complete loan application, including your supporting income documentation such as tax returns if you are self employed.